 After a collaboration with an artisan dedicated to making these garments, the artist decided to eliminate the bright colors and the festive movements of the dance to focus on the meaning of the duality of its symbolic terms.
 The result is a “Penacho” in black and white, and a new choreography concentrated in a pair of dancers and two movements: the reverence and the greeting to the four cardinal points.
 The reverence is the most significant movement of this dance when the dancers lean, they recognize themselves in their equality and celebrate the difference.

-This piece recaptures the Danza de Los Quetzales in a new installation composed of video, objects, and live activations.
-The dance of the Quetzales is one of the few ceremonial dances that survived the evangelization crusade in the Mesoamerica and is still danced in the Nahua-Totonaca region located between the Mexican states of Puebla and Veracruz.
-Although nowadays it is sometimes performed for the public appreciation, the religious prohibition did not manage to deprive it of its ritual character.
-The dancers honor the sun and ask for divine favors such as good weather, abundant harvest, and health as it is a dance engaged in benefiting the agricultural labor.
-The score of the dance is composed of greetings to the four winds so that the farmers have protection from the elements coming from all directions.
+This dance is one of the few ceremonial dances that survived the evangelization crusade in Mesoamerica and is still danced in the Nahua-Totonaca region located between the Mexican states of Puebla and Veracruz.
+Although today it is rarely performed for the public, the religious prohibition did not deprive it of its ritual character.

 In the prehispanic cultures, colors have specific symbology’s, for this reason, the only tone that could not be omitted was the color red, which represents the blood and gives life to the “Penacho.”

 This project also establishes a historical connection with how Mexican governments presented the image of Mexico in world fairs, constructing a national imaginary through the representation of traditional dances and “stylized” regional garments.